 under the bridge walk

-Every 1st and 3rd Tuesday, R2S leads walks under Portland's bridges, talking with people from the houseless community.
+Every month, R2S leads walks under Portland's bridges, talking with people from the houseless community.
 The walks also aim to help educate housed individuals about the realities of being houseless, and to forge personal connections between housed and unhoused people.

 Come learn about Right 2 Dream Too by taking a tour.
 The Ambassador Program offers tours on the third Sunday of each month at 1:30.
 Please gather at the front desk on NW 4th Avenue near Burnside.

 Right 2 Dream Too will lose its site in April; our All Hands on Deck art project is one way we are insisting on a future site: we will build it, tile by tile, until it becomes a reality.
 Shape in your hand a clay tile to help build a path into a Right 2 Dream Too.
 All Hands on Deck involves other efforts too (seeUse Your Voice) to make sure Right 2 Dream Too continues past April.
 Houseless and formerly houseless people have organized a constructive approach to protecting sleep for houseless people, and it will take all hands on deck to make sure it continues.

 We held a teach-in celebration to bring together housed and houseless people in Jameson Square on Wed.
 May 10.
 Folks made art and enjoy music, drama, and poetry while Right 2 Survive broadcasted its monthly KBOO show live.